 Your Natural Choice in Tooth Replacement.

 Whenever a tooth is lost, if the bone structure will allow, it should be replaced with an implant.
 Failure to replace the tooth with an implant will ultimately contribute to the loss of facial bone structure.
 Dental implants are artificial tooth roots, which represent an alternative to dentures or bridgework.
-The advantages vary from patient to patient and type of restoration but in addition to retained bone structure may include improved chewing ability, better speech, more secure fit of the restoration, greater comfort, and improved self-esteem.
+The advantages vary from patient to patient and type of restoration but in addition to retained bone structure there may be improved chewing ability, better speech, a more secure fit of the restoration, greater comfort, and improved self-esteem.